isafra/Astro-Bootstrap-Final-Project-UCD/README.md

 - [x] Free events
     - A carousel with the most important free events and information about date, location and time.
 - [x] About
-   - Details about the vision of Dublin Cultural Hub.
+   - Details about the mission and vision of Dublin Cultural Hub.
 - [x] Contact us
    - A form that allows users to send messages to us.